Groups Acting Acylindrically on Trees: Graph Products of Groups

-We can also consider subgroups of graph products using Theorem~\ref{Thm:mainIntro}. \begin{corollary} Let $G=\mathbb{GP}(\Gamma, \mathcal{G})$ be a non-degenerate graph product of groups, and let $H\leq G$ be a subgroup of $G$.
+We can also consider subgroups of graph products using Theorem~\ref{Thm:mainIntro}.
+Recall that, for a graph product of groups $G=\mathbb{GP}(\Gamma, \mathcal{G})$ and a subgroup $H$ of $G$, the \emph{parabolic closure} $\Pc(H)$ is the intersection of all parabolic subgroups of $G$ that contain $H$, and the \emph{essential support} $\esupp_\Gamma(H)$ is the essential support of the parabolic closure of $H$. \begin{corollary} Let $G=\mathbb{GP}(\Gamma, \mathcal{G})$ be a non-degenerate graph product of groups, and let $H\leq G$ be a subgroup of $G$.
 If the graph product induced by the full subgroup on the essential support $\esupp_\Gamma(H)$ contains a pair of separated vertices then $H$ is either acylindrically arboreal or virtually cyclic. \end{corollary} \begin{proof} By a contrapositive argument.
 Let $H$ be a subgroup of $G$ that is not virtually cyclic and not acylindrically arboreal.
 We claim that the sub-graph product of groups induced by $\esupp_\Gamma(H)$ contains no separated vertices.

 Indeed, assume that this is not the case and $\esupp_\Gamma(H)$ contains a separated pair $a, b$.
 We may assume up to conjugation that $\Pc(H)=G_{\esupp_\Gamma(H)}$.
 Then $\Pc(H)$ splits as $G_A*_{G_C}G_B$ for $a\in A$, $b\in B$ as in the proof of Theorem~\ref{Thm:mainIntro}.
-If $T$ is the corresponding Bass-Serre tree $H$ must act elliptically on $T$ by Theorem~\ref{Thm:categorisedActions}, so the action of $H$ has a fixed point by definition.
+If $T$ is the corresponding Bass--Serre tree $H$ must act elliptically on $T$ by Theorem~\ref{Thm:categorisedActions}, so the action of $H$ has a fixed point by definition.
 It follows that $H$ must lie entirely in some conjugate of $G_A$ or $G_B$, which are both proper full subgroups of $G_{\esupp_\Gamma(H)}$.
 This contradicts the definition of parabolic closure and thus $\esupp_\Gamma(H)$ contains no such separated pair $a, b$. \end{proof} Unfortunately the converse does not hold in general.
-Once again using the simple case of right angled Artin groups we can construct the following counterexample. \begin{example} Let $G$ be the the RAAG associated on a $P_3$ whose vertices groups are generated by the letters $a, b$ and $c$ so that $a$ and $c$ generate a copy of $F_2$.
+Once again using the simple case of right angled Artin groups we can construct the following counterexample. \begin{example} Let $G$ be the RAAG on a $P_3$ whose vertices groups are generated by the letters $a, b$ and $c$ so that $a$ and $c$ generate a copy of $F_2$.
 The subgroup $\langle ab, bc\rangle$ is isomorphic to $F_2$ so is acylindrically arboreal, but its essential support is $\Gamma$, which contains no separated pair of vertices. \end{example}